 So, what can you do to stop yourself from making decisions in the heat of the moment?

 STOP! – Stop means stop!
 Instead of acting immediately, calm down and regain control of your thoughts, otherwise the stress will lead us to make horrible decisions.
 Did you know that when we are stressed, we only use 5% of the information to inform our decisions?

 Take a deep breath – We know you may experience a rush of adrenaline due to the fight or flight response, but taking a deep breath can sometimes stop you from making a decision too soon.

 Accept the consequences – It is important to accept that you have lost, and as a result you have lost money.
 However, it isn’t the end of the world, and chasing lost money isn’t worth the additional feeling of regret that you will feel if you lose even more.
 Remember, money can come back through wages.

-Reaching a logical decision – Instead of using the 5% of information available when stressed, keep calm and wait until you are able to think properly before making a decision.
+Reaching a logical decision – Instead of using the 5% of the information available when stressed, keep calm and wait until you are able to think properly before making a decision.

-One of the most important topics what the whole industry has brought up, is gambling responsibly.
+One of the most important topics that the whole industry has brought up, is gambling responsibly.
 It is important to be sensible with the amount of money which we stake, so our mind doesn’t erupt if we lose too much money.
-You will often win whilst betting with a bookmaker, or trading with a betting exchange, but you will also lose too, so accept this before your thoughts are hijacked.
+You will often win whilst betting with a bookmaker or trading with a betting exchange, but you will also lose too, so accept this before your thoughts are hijacked.